vishalkumar957039/container/BUILDING.md

 # Building the project

-To build the `container` project, your system needs either:
+To build the `container` project, you need:

+- Mac with Apple silicon
-- macOS 15 or newer and Xcode 26 beta
+- macOS 15 minimum, macOS 26 beta recommended
-- macOS 26 beta or newer
+- Xcode 26 beta

 ## Compile and test